Infinite-fold Asymptotic Quantum Advantage in Classical Correlation Sensing: Results

-Our method of analysis is to compare the state of the art technology with the hypothetical future quantum systems when the goal is to distinguish between the hypothesis $\rho=\rho_E^{(K)}$ and $\sigma=\rho_E^{\otimes K}$.
-Since our systems are Gaussian, they are defined on the infinite-dimensional Fock space $\mathcal F^{\otimes K}$, where $\mathcal F:=\mathrm{span}\{|n\rangle\}_{n\in\mathbb N}$, where $|n\rangle$ are the so-calle \emph{number states} \cite{serafini}.
-For such infinite-dimensional systems, the usual formulations of Stein's Lemma in the quantum case do not apply.
-However, to show the desired quantum advantage, it suffices to show that $D_Q(\rho_E^{(K)},\rho_E^{\otimes K})$ is lower bounded by a large enough quantity.
-This lower bound is then to be compared to an approach which qualifies as ``state of the art''.
-We choose to let the $K$ detectors perform either heterodyne or homodyne detection on their received signal prior to sending it forward to the processing center.
+Our method of analysis is to compare the state-of-the-art technology with the hypothetical future quantum systems when the goal is to distinguish between the hypothesis $\rho=\rho_E^{(K)}$ and $\sigma=\rho_E^{\otimes K}$.
+Since our systems are optical states, they are defined on the infinite-dimensional Fock space $\mathcal F^{\otimes K}$, where $\mathcal F:=\mathrm{span}\{|n\rangle\}_{n\in\mathbb N}$, where $|n\rangle$ are the so-called \emph{number states} \cite{serafini}.
+To show the desired quantum advantage, we give an expression for $D_Q(\rho_E^{(K)},\rho_E^{\otimes K})$.
+This is then compared to an approach that qualifies as ``state of the art''.
+For this state of the art approach, we let the $K$ detectors perform either heterodyne or homodyne detection on their received signal before sending it forward to the processing center, which will perform classical post-processing.
 Both detection methods are well-established parts of today's communication infrastructure.
-In both cases, we then obtain multi-variate normal distributed random variables which we write as $p_E^{(K)}$ in case the correlated state $\rho_E^{(K)}$ is given and $p_E^{\otimes k}$ in case the uncorrelated quantum state $\rho_E^{\otimes K}$ is given.
+In both cases, we then obtain multi-variate normal distributed random variables, which we write as $p_E^{(K)}$ when the correlated state $\rho_E^{(K)}$ is given and $p_E^{\otimes k}$ if the uncorrelated quantum state $\rho_E^{\otimes K}$ is given.
 We will later see that the probability density function $p_E^{(K)}$ is, for heterodyne detection, given by

 and for homodyne detection by